 Here are some of the stunning fairy houses that the kids made at the party.
 I am sure the fairies will love the bling house as much as we did!

-After creating the magnificent fairy houses we spent the rest of the afternoon dancing to Emily's favourite songs (basically the Frozen soundtrack on repeat!), eating and jumping on the trampoline.
+After creating the magnificent fairy houses we spent the rest of the afternoon dancing to her favourite songs (basically the Frozen soundtrack on repeat!), eating and jumping on the trampoline.

 One of the things I love about my beautiful daughter is she knows exactly what she wants!
 She helped choose all the foods for the party, including the cake!
 She chose fairy bread (of course), strawberries, perhaps too many lollies and a sausage sizzle for lunch.
 When it came to the birthday cake, there was only one option and that was cupcakes, with pink icing and fairy sprinkles!
 Can I just say, hooray!
 No complex cake decorating, no stress, no late night panic trying to make the cake look presentable.
 Just slap on some icing and cover any imperfections with sprinkles.
 Sounds perfect to me!